WikiEducationFoundation/WikiEduDashboard/docs/dev_process.md

 You should not have merge conflicts in step 3, unless you’ve made changes to your local *master* branch directly (which you should not do).

 ## Step 3: Create the feature branch in your local and github repos
 Reason: All of your development should occur in feature branches - ideally, one branch per Waffle ticket.
-This keeps your local *master* branch clean (reflecting *upstream* master branch), allows you to abandon development approaches easily if required (e.g., simply delete the feature branch), and also allows you to maintain multiple work-in-process branches if you need to (e.g., work on a feature branch while also working own fixing a critical bug - each in its own branch).
+This keeps your local *master* branch clean (reflecting *upstream* master branch), allows you to abandon development approaches easily if required (e.g., simply delete the feature branch), and also allows you to maintain multiple work-in-process branches if you need to (e.g., work on a feature branch while also working on fixing a critical bug - each in its own branch).

 1. Create a branch whose name contains the Waffle story number.
 For example, if you are going to work on story #78 (which is, say, a new feature for ‘forgot password’ management):